 They cater to specific needs, especially accessibility ones, and even adapt to any settings a user might have set in their system.
 Suppose a user prefers a reduced motion, they would appreciate it if the designs are not super motion heavy for them and at the same time offers an enhanced motion experience to other users.

 Container Queries are one of the most interesting areas of design in CSS.
 Also known as element queries, they are a bit hard to understand as to what shift they will bring from page-based design to container-based design.
 Also, how it would evolve the design ecosystem is still unknown.

 Still, it’s better to understand where this new era of responsive design is making a shift and evolving.
 Container queries allow setting rules and make components more self-contained that are aligned to modern systems.
-They would become truly a plug and play modules and can be moved to any page or layout without giving a thought to its new environment.
+They would become truly plug-and-play modules and can be moved to any page or layout without giving a thought to their new environment.

 This is a more dynamic approach that is concerned with how we plan, design, and build specific components for responsive design.

 Screen form factors have taken a shift and expanded from a single screen to foldable and dual screens.
 There comes a need for media queries for scenarios as I mentioned.
 It still needs much work and has to deal with all the intricacies even for the future screen form factors that might evolve.

 Media queries would allow contents to be changed as per the screen-spanning or any other new environment such as foldable screens.

 There are still many new concepts and prototypes under the pipeline that may get introduced as we proceed further into the future.
 Container queries will be so important going forward to explore the new UI/UX design era beyond just the flat screens.
 This new era of responsive web design is here to stay for good.